pivotal/docs-tap/scst-scan/ivs-prisma.hbs.md

   Due to needing root access, you cannot run Prisma scans in clusters with restricted pod Security Standards.

->**Note** For information about using the CLI, see the Prisma twistcli [docs](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images).
+For information about using the CLI, see the Prisma twistcli [docs](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/tools/twistcli_scan_images).